Matthew McCollough - The third wave of artfulness in code

 I’ve never seen a company giving the biggest bonus to the person that made the most mistakes and told everyone about them.

 Could this be the best keynote I’ve ever attended?
-It might as well be, but I think I will have to re-watch it in a while to be able to answer that question.
+It might be, but think I have to re-watch it to be able to answer that question.
 Check out the video and tell me what you think.